Pediatric Crohn’s Clinical Trial in Denver CO

 Health insurance is not required to take part.

-Pediatric IBD Clinical Trial in Paragould AR
+Pediatric Crohn’s Clinical Trial in Bond CO

-A local clinical trial is testing a potential new medication to see if it may reduce associated with IBD, Crohn’s disease (CD), or ulcerative colitis (UC).
+Is your child currently experiencing Crohn’s and ulcerative colitis flare-ups?
+Local UC clinical research study is testing a potential new medication to see if it may reduce fatigue, diarrhea, cramps, chronic fatigue, and/or eye pain associated with Crohn’s and ulcerative colitis.

 Your child may be eligible for one of the GI studies if they are 2‒17 years of age, have been diagnosed with moderate to severe UC or CD, and have previously received treatment for UC or CD that has not worked.